chaoss/website/CHAOSScon/2020EU/desc.md

 ## Registration

+Registration will open soon!

 ### Diversity and Inclusion

-Our code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
-Registration Discounts/Scholarships

 To encourage and increase the participation of a diverse community, we are pleased to offer waivers for registration based on diversity and need.
 To get a your registration waived, please contact [Georg Link](linkgeorg@gmail.com)